With Psy and currency swaps, South Korea grabs global influence

 Once impoverished, South Korea is now the world's 14th largest economy and has moved from a net aid recipient in the dark days after the 1950-53 Korean war to a net donor.

-The government aims to increase overseas development aid by 9.9 percent in 2014 to 2.3 trillion won (1.34 billion pounds), outpacing a projected 2.5 percent rise in total spending despite fiscal constraints on the country's budget.
+The government aims to increase overseas development aid by 9.9 percent in 2014 to 2.3 trillion won ($2.17 billion), outpacing a projected 2.5 percent rise in total spending despite fiscal constraints on the country's budget.

 "Swap agreements and international aid should be seen as long-term strategic decisions to ensure a greater stake and influence in Southeast Asia and elsewhere," said Lee Sang-jae, an economist at Hyundai Securities in Seoul.